krishnakanthbio/SOP-HYBRID/README.md

 Usage instructions:
-Place this folder in the src folder of the LAMMPS source code and use
+Place this folder in the src folder of the LAMMPS source code and use <br>
 $ make yes-SOP-HYBRID

 ## In Serial environments